nextflow-io/nextflow/docs/config.md

 : Determines how long to wait before returning an error status when a process is terminated but the `.exitcode` file does not exist or is empty (default: `270 sec`).
 Used only by grid executors.

 `executor.jobName`
 : Determines the name of jobs submitted to the underlying cluster executor e.g. `executor.jobName = { "$task.name - $task.hash" }`.
 Make sure the resulting job name matches the validation constraints of the underlying batch scheduler.
+This setting is only support by the following executors: Bridge, Condor, Flux, HyperQueue, Lsf, Moab, Nqsii, Oar, Pbs, PbsPro, Sge, Slurm and Google Batch.

 `executor.killBatchSize`
 : Determines the number of jobs that can be killed in a single command execution (default: `100`).